 Myth #1: Medicare coverage is automatic once you turn 65

-Truth: Not everyone will be automatically enrolled in Medicare Part A and Part B.
+Truth: Not everyone is automatically enrolled in Medicare Parts A and B.

-If your older adult doesn’t get a Medicare card in the mail 3 months before their 65th birthday, they need to go and sign up for a Medicare health insurance plan.
+If an older adult doesn’t get a Medicare card in the mail 3 months before their 65th birthday, they need to go and sign up for a Medicare health insurance plan.

 Myth #2: Older adults can enroll in Medicare anytime